Data Analysis Using MS Excel for Sales & Marketing Professionals

 The Conditional Formatting feature allows highlighting cells with a distinct colour, depending on the value assigned to it.
 Conditional formatting is beneficial for managing rules, data bars, colour scales, icon Sets, find duplicates, shade alternate rows, compare two lists, conflicting rules, checklist and create Heat Maps.

 Creating Charts is quite easy and depicts data in various ways which is more useful than a sheet.
 You can create a chart, change the chart type, switch row or column, legend position and data labels.
 The different types of charts available in Microsoft Excel can be Column Chart, Line Chart, Pie Chart, Bar Chart, Area Chart, Scatter Plot, Data Series, Axes, Chart Sheet Trendline, Error Bars, Sparklines, Combination Chart, Gauge Chart, Thermometer Chart, Gantt Chart and Pareto Chart.

 The most common functions used in Excel are Sort and Filter.
 Sorting can be done in ascending or descending order within columns.
 Sorting can be done by colour, reverse or randomize List.
 Filters are applied to display data which meet certain criteria.
 There can be Number and Text Filters, Date Filters, Advanced Filter, Data Form, Remove Duplicates, Outlining Data and Subtotal.

 Vlookup & Hlookup

 Vlookup & Hlookup are very important functions used by analysts to find a value in a database and fetch other values corresponding to it.
 It is commonly used by data analysts to connect and consolidate meaningful data from different excel sheets.
-For a better understanding of these functions, click here.

 Verdict: Excel is the best support tool for Standard Data Analysis.